 Summarizing Rosco Louie’s unique role within Seattle’s arts community, Reid reminisced, “We’re probably the only gallery in town that ever chased out collectors by cranking up the Sex Pistols.”

-The following year, Reid would launch a similar Pioneer Square gallery/performance venue named Graven Image, best known today as the practice space of the U-Men, the legendary proto-grunge band that would save Seattle from destruction in a maelstrom of macramé.
+The following year, Reid and Rowland would launch a similar Pioneer Square gallery/performance venue named Graven Image, located at 311 South Washington Street and best known today as the practice space of the U-Men, the legendary proto-grunge band that would save Seattle from destruction in a maelstrom of macramé during the mid-1980s.